Siege of Gravelines: Background

-The siege
+Siege

-Its position and the marshy ground surrounding it meant besieging Gravelines required an army of around 20,000, which arrived in front of the town on 28 May.
+The marshy ground surrounding Gravelines meant its siege required an army of around 20,000, which arrived on 28 May.
 Nominally commanded by Orléans, operations were conducted by La Meilleraye, the Master of Artillery, and de Gassion, D'Enghien's deputy at Rocroi.
 Both were experienced and capable but proved unable to work together effectively.

 The attackers first had to capture a small outer work known as Fort St Philippe; after it fell on 13 June, the siege of the town began.
 The French constructed two sets of trenches, one from the east, the other from the south, each supervised by one of the senior commanders.
 As Master of Artillery, La Meilleraye controlled trenching supplies, which de Gassion later claimed he refused to share.

-A battery of 20 guns was constructed where the trenches met up, and began firing on 20th.
+An artillery battery of 20 guns was constructed where the trenches met up, and began firing on 20th.
 Operations progressed slowly, the defenders repulsing four separate attacks before the French established themselves on the outer walls on 26 July.
 Under the rules of war, if the defenders surrendered once this happened, they could leave with their weapons and possessions; if not, they would be killed and the town sacked.
 With no hope of relief, and having held up the main French army for two months, the Spanish garrison 'beat the chamade' on 28 July, and received safe passage to Dunkirk.
 After nearly coming to blows over who should enter the town first, La Meilleraye returned to Paris, leaving De Gassion at Watten.

 Aftermath

-In September, the Dutch captured Sas van Gent, but doing so absorbed the entire campaigning season; this was a reasonable exchange for the Spanish, who recaptured Gravelines in 1652.
-The failure to gain a decisive victory was in part due to competing objectives in the Spanish Netherlands, where the French wanted their own ports to control their trade.
+In September, the Dutch captured Sas van Gent, but doing so had absorbed the entire campaigning season, a reasonable exchange for the Spanish, who retook Gravelines in 1652.
+Failure to gain a decisive victory was in part due to competing objectives in the Spanish Netherlands, where the French wanted their own ports to control their trade.
 Much of it was currently handled by Amsterdam, which had become the richest city in Europe as a result.
 It was also capital of the States of Holland, whose taxes produced over 60% of the national budget.

 In 1645, the French besieged Bruges, a town allocated to the Dutch in the 1635 treaty; in 1646, a combined attack on Antwerp was cancelled after news of a proposed marriage contract between seven year old Louis XIV and Maria Theresa of Spain.
-Although Mazarin denied any such agreement, he admitted discussions had taken place, and that it had proposed that the Spanish Netherlands formed part of her dowry.
-As a result, the Dutch agreed the 1648 Peace of Münster with Spain, which confirmed their independence.
+Although Mazarin denied any such agreement, he admitted discussions had taken place in which he had suggested the Spanish Netherlands form part of her dowry.
+Alarmed by the prospect of these territories being controlled by France, the Dutch agreed the 1648 Peace of Münster with Spain, which confirmed their independence.